Neil Haskell: Career

 He has performed in the Twyla Tharp Broadway show The Times They Are A-Changin', with music by Bob Dylan, and in Pittsburgh Civic Light Opera's performances Grease, 42nd Street, Seven Brides for Seven Brothers, and Beauty and the Beast.
 Haskell also landed a supporting role in MTV's movie musical The American Mall, which was broadcast and DVD released in summer 2008.
 In Spring 2008, Haskell, along with former SYTYCD contestants Sabra Johnson and Danny Tidwell, was featured in movmnt magazine's cover story to promote 'Keep it Real', the publication's awareness nonprofit organization.

-In April 2008 he began playing the role of "Luke" in the Off-Broadway musical Altar Boyz.
+In April 2008, he began playing the role of "Luke" in the Off-Broadway musical Altar Boyz.
 He continued playing the role of "Luke" until March 2009, and left to begin working on the new Dolly Parton musical 9 to 5.
-Haskell was also cast to play the leading role of Jake in the musical F#@king Up Everything in the New York Musical Theater Festival (NYMF 2009), which performs at various times from October 6 through October 17.
+He was also cast to play the leading role of Jake in the musical F#@king Up Everything in the New York Musical Theater Festival (NYMF 2009), which performs at various times from October 6 through October 17.
 All performances sold out.
 In 2010-11, he returned to So You Think You Can Dance Seasons 7 and 8 to dance as an All Star.
 He was also in the first national tour cast of West Side Story playing the role of Snowboy.
 After touring with the musical Bring It On based on the movie of the same name, Haskell went on to originate the role of Steven on Broadway at the St. James Theatre during the fall of 2012.
 Haskell also has a role in The American Mall.
-He plays a night janitor at the mall who is also a member of a rock band, where he played guitar and keyboards.
-Haskell most recently was part of the original company of the hit Broadway musical, Hamilton.

 So You Think You Can Dance

-Haskell was paired up with contemporary-hip hop dancer Lauren Gottlieb.
-The couple danced together until Week 6, when the couples were assigned new partners.
+Haskell was paired up with contemporary-hip hop contestant Lauren Gottlieb.
+The couple danced together until Week 6, when the couples were assigned new pair.
 Haskell was then partnered with Sara Von Gillern, and debuted their disco routine.
 Haskell noted that he wants to use his experience on the show as a "springboard for the rest of [his] career".

-After making it to the top 10 finalists, Haskell joined his fellow contestants in So You Think You Can Dances 2007 dance tour that concluded on November 30, 2007.

-On the August 7, 2008 Season 4 finale, Haskell, along with other finalists from seasons 1–3, joined Season 4's top 20 in a dance number.
+After making it to the top 10 contestants, Haskell joined his fellow contestants in So You Think You Can Dances 2007 dance tour that concluded on November 30, 2007.
+On the August 7, 2008 Season 4 finale, Haskell, along with other contestants from seasons 1–3, joined Season 4's top 20 in a dance number.
 He also returned as an All-Star in Season 7 of SYTYCD, and again in Season 8.